 Purchasing solar panels and all other solar equipment requires high capital.
 It may be the best option if you have the finances.

 With a solar system, you get tax credits and forget monthly payments.
-However, most people don’t have that high upfront cost when they plan to switch to solar energy.
+However, most people don’t have that high upfront cost when switching to solar energy.
 That is where solar PPAs and solar leases get into the picture.

-You don’t have to spend your entire life saving to have a solar panel system on your property.
-If you are comfortable with monthly lease payment, you can start using solar energy with zero investments.
+You don’t have to save your life to have a solar panel system on your property.
+If you are comfortable with monthly lease payments, you can start using solar energy with zero investments.
 After all, you would even pay more utility bills than what most solar energy companies charge.

 See Related: What is the Average Tesla Repair Costs?
 Full Budgeting Guide